Shop Subscribe

 Snow Globes

-Empty glass jars, like baby food jars or Mason jars, hold the potential to become tiny wintry wonderlands.
-Little pompom snowmen, tiny plastic animals, or dollhouse accessories are just a few of the possible occupants.
+Empty glass jars, like baby food or Mason jars, hold the potential to become tiny wintry wonderlands.
+Little pom pon snowmen, tiny plastic animals, and dollhouse accessories are just a few of the possible occupants.
 Set up your scene, glue it on the base, and give it plenty of time to dry.
 In most cases, the base will be the lid of your jar turned upside-down, but you can also cut a cardboard circle that’s slightly larger in circumference than the mouth of your jar.
 Add some snow with Styrofoam balls, snow glitter, snowflake sequins, or commercial “instant snow.”
 Screw the lid on or glue the base (if you used cardboard) to the jar, shake it up, and enjoy your miniature blizzard.

 Tagged With: Holiday Crafts & Activities